Metal ion release following hip replacement not strongly related to patient activity medical study

 Internationally renowned hip and knee surgeon and designer and pioneer of the Birmingham Hip Resurfacing, Derek McMinn addresses concerns about Hip Resurfacing and Metal on Metal (MoM) implants.

 Derek McMinn has done over 6000 total hip surgeries and over 3,500 MoM Hip Resurfacings.
 His 10 year survivorship for the BHR (Birmingham Hip Resurfacing)in a series of 3095 performed up until December 2009 is 97% from all patients.
-His first metal/metal resurfacing prototype was implanted in 1991, and the … Read the rest
+His first metal/metal resurfacing prototype was implanted in 1991, and the current design, the first BHR was implanted in July 1997 and has not changed in any way since then.

 Prednizone Side Effects – Should I Be Worried if I Take this Drug?
 By Nathan Wei